petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-javascript-client-extension.md

 The client extension has the ID `liferay-sample-global-js-2` and contains the key configurations for a JS client extension, including the script element attributes, the `type`, and the JavaScript file to add.
 See the [JavaScript YAML configuration reference](./using-a-javascript-client-extension/javascript-yaml-configuration-reference.md) for more information on the properties.

 The optional `scriptElementAttributes` configuration was added in Liferay DXP 2024.Q2/Portal 7.4 GA120.
-With it you can add boolean and string attributes to the generated `script` HTML element.
+With it you can add Boolean and string attributes to the generated `script` HTML element.
 [Booleans](https://www.w3.org/TR/2008/WD-html5-20080610/semantics.html#boolean) that are `true` appear without a value in the HTML, and do not appear if set to `false`.
 For example, you can set `foo-boolean: true` in the YAML to generate this HTML: `<script foo-boolean foo-string="bar" ...>...</script>`.

 The YAML file also contains the `assemble` block: